rebeccarich/nuxt-launch-darkly/README.md

 #### 🌀 REST Endpoint

-This module exposes the REST endpoint that is used by the composables and the plugin internally.
+This module exposes the REST endpoint that is used by the composable internally.
 This could be useful if you wanted to get all the flags on page load and save them to the store for example.

 ##### Get all variants